Our Teachers

 Warner Dick

 Warner Dick was introduced to meditation and the buddhadharma at the New York Shambhala Center in the early 1990s, while pursuing a graduate study in Clinical Psychology at NYU.
-He studied in the communities founded by Gelek Rimpoche and later Khandro Rinpoche, but circled back to the original inspiration found in the Buddhist and Shambhala curricula established by Chögyam Trungpa Rinpoche, and more recently the Profound Treasury Retreats led by Judy Lief.
-Warner lives in Katonah, NY, and currently manages the CTR Transcription Project for the Chögyam Trungpa Institute at Naropa University.
+He studied in the communities founded by Gelek Rimpoche and later Khandro Rinpoche, but circled back to the original inspiration found in the Buddhist and Shambhala curricula established by Chögyam Trungpa Rinpoche, and more recently the Profound Treasury Retreats.
+Warner lives in Katonah, NY, and manages aspects of the Digital Library, for the Chögyam Trungpa Institute at Naropa University.

 Kevin Gormley